Digital Adoption and Cyber Security: An Analysis of Canadian Businesses: Introduction

 \section{Introduction}

 The digital transformation of business operations is reshaping the Canadian economy, offering opportunities for increased productivity and innovation.
-For businesses, adopting digital technologies is no longer optional; it is essential for maintaining competitiveness in a globalized market.
-However, with greater reliance on digital tools comes an increased exposure to cyber security risks.
-Understanding this \emph{trade-off}—the efficiency gains from digital adoption versus the vulnerabilities it introduces is critical for Canadian businesses.
+For businesses, digital adoption is no longer optional; it is essential for maintaining competitiveness in a globalized market.
+However, with greater reliance on digital tools comes increased exposure to cyber security risks.
+Understanding this \emph{trade-off}—the efficiency gains from digital adoption versus the vulnerabilities it introduces—is critical for Canadian businesses.

-This study examines the extent of digital technology adoption and cyber security practices among Canadian firms, using a novel dataset that combines information from the 2021 Canadian Survey of Digital Technology and Internet Use (SDTIU) and the 2021 Canadian Survey of Cyber Security and Cybercrime (CSCSC).
-To our knowledge, this is the first study to analyze the most recent version of the CSCSC dataset, offering an opportunity to explore both digital adoption and cyber security.
-These surveys provide detailed data on firms' adoption of advanced technologies such as cloud computing, artificial intelligence, and enterprise management systems, as well as the frequency, severity, and impact of cyber security incidents on business operations.
+This study examines the extent of digital adoption and cyber security practices among Canadian firms, using a novel dataset that combines information from the 2021 Canadian Survey of Digital Technology and Internet Use (SDTIU) and the 2021 Canadian Survey of Cyber Security and Cybercrime (CSCSC).
+These surveys provide detailed data on firms’ use of advanced technologies such as cloud computing, artificial intelligence, and enterprise management systems, as well as the frequency, incidence, and severity of cyber security incidents on business operations.
+To our knowledge, this is the first study to analyze the most recent version of the CSCSC dataset, offering an opportunity to jointly examine digital adoption and cyber security outcomes.

-The primary objective of this paper is to explore the trade-off between digital adoption and cyber security risk, by examining how technological advancement can enhance productivity while simultaneously increasing firms' vulnerability to cyber threats.
-Specifically, we analyze which types of firms are adopting digital technologies, how adoption levels vary across industries, and whether these technologies are increasing cyber security incidents.
-We also investigate the firm-specific factors such as size, industry, and employee characteristics that shape both technological efficiency and the ability to manage cyber security risks.
-Our methodological contributions include introducing the Business Digital Usage Score (BDUS) to quantify digital adoption, enabling a comparative analysis of firms' engagement with digital technologies.
+We investigate which types of firms are adopting digital technologies, how adoption varies across industries, and whether these technologies are associated with higher rates of cyber security incidents.
+We also analyze firm-specific characteristics—such as size, industry, and workforce composition—that shape both technological efficiency and cyber resilience.
+To quantify digital adoption, we construct the Business Digital Usage Score (BDUS), which enables a comparative analysis of firms’ engagement with digital tools.